 - Man and Wife: The couple is pronounced man and wife by the officiant.

 - Exit: The ceremony is complete and the couple and bridal party exit.
-They are now Mr. and Mrs. And the bride won’t have to learn how to change name.
+They are now Mr. and Mrs. And the bride won’t have to learn how to change her name.

 Religious Wedding Order Of Events